|Conventional short name:|

 Xrivizaja (Balagtas Alphabet: Srivijjaya) is a kingdom in Southeast Asia.
 It is an ancient state, rivaled in age only by Japan and surpassed only by the former Chinese empire, and has experienced various periods of growth and decline over the course of its history.
 It is one of the most developed countries in Southeast Asia along with Burma and Bornei-Filipinas, blessed with various natural resources such as tin and gold mines, oil reserves, and fertile lands for planting oil palm and other cash crops.
 Xrivizaja was a founding member of the Austronesian League and has also endeavoured to become a centre of Southeast Asian finances, maintaining close commercial ties with the Chinese League and Japan.

 Xrivizaja is a federal constitutional monarchy, with an ancient basis in the Mandala system that has defined relationships between Southeast Asian kingdoms in the past.
 The maharaza (emperor) of Uzom͂ Tana× (*here*'s Johor) is the monarch of all Xrivizaja, but the various kings are granted significant regional autonomy over their own rajadoms.
 In practice, the rajas do not have much political power in modern times, and most political decisions are undertaken by Parliament and the regional assemblies.
 The Xrivizajan Parliament (Kokhue) is composed of two halls: the Sabha Nagara, or Senate (literally National Council) and the Sabha Zalata, or House of Representatives (literally Popular Council).
 The Sabha Zalata is elected via a national vote every five years in electoral districts based on a first-past-the-post system, while the Sabha Nagara consists of 30 senators elected by the regional assemblies (3 per kingdom), two senators appointed by the emperor to represent the Federal Capital Territory of Daik, and 40 additional senators appointed by the king.
 The head of government is known as the Pardana Mantri, or Prime Minister; he is selected by the Maharaza from the Sabha Zalata to serve a five-year term, and can be selected again to serve a second five-year term.
 While theoretically the Prime Minister can be any member of the Sabha Zalata, in practice he is generally the leader of the party or coalition which wins the most seats in that year's elections.
-The current Prime Minister is Suria Sam͂karaputra, who is currently serving his second term.
+The current Prime Minister is Matahari Budiputra, who returned to office after a long period of absence.
 If, at any time, the Sabha Zalata expresses "No Confidence" in the Prime Minister's government, he is dismissed and new nationwide elections are called.
 This has only happened once in Xrivizaja's history, however.

 Xrivizaja is divided into numerous kingdoms (karazán) and one empire (kamaharazán), each of which make up the mandala of the State of Xrivizaja.
 These are: